substrait-io/substrait/site/docs/relations/logical_relations.md

 ## Read Operator

 The read operator is an operator that produces one output.
 A simple example would be the reading of a Parquet file.
-It is expected that many types of reads will be added over time
+It is expected that many types of reads will be added over time.

 | Signature            | Value                                                        |
 | -------------------- | ------------------------------------------------------------ |